 Is there anything we can conclude from this study?

-If we ignore the mess that is weeks 10 to 11, the study suggests that ketogenic diets might be worse for LBM and strength.
-This is speculative, and it’s hard to trust data coming from these authors at this point.
+If we ignore the results from weeks 10 to 11, the study suggests that ketogenic diets might be worse for LBM and strength.

 It should be said that I’ve been very nit-picky in my analysis of this study.
 Very few studies are so good that they would be able to survive such scrutiny.
 In fact, it is said that we should be somewhat lenient when criticizing studies, because researchers are often constrained by financial resources and other limitations.